 However, private Facebook groups may very well represent one of the greatest growth hacks for affiliate marketers today.
 By republishing your blog content in niche groups without links, as to avoid being potentially hidden by Facebook’s algorithm, you get in touch with your audience directly without seeming like a spammer.
 This ultimately brings traffic back to your site and helps build your authority within your niche.

 If you think that you can truly outdo your competition without building links, you’re going to find yourself sorely disappointed as your site remains stagnant in the SERPs.
+You simply can not rank without quality link building.
 The solution?
 Iron out some time on a daily basis to focus on link-building beyond social media.

 Whether through strategic commenting or sending a few email pitches per day, the small steps you take to sew the seeds of new links now can pay big returns in the long-term.